 Do I need to rent a cabin from you to ski at Lapland Lake?

 In the winter you can come as a day visitor.
 The purchase of a facility use pass gives you access to our 38k ski trail system, 12k dedicated snowshoe trails, and our skating pond and junior tubing hills.
-Lodging guests do get extra perks – Lodgers have access to our wood burning sauna and our lighted night ski trail, and nothing beats waking up in the peaceful Adirondacks, just steps from the ski trails.
+Lodging guests do get extra perks – Lodgers have access to our wood burning sauna (sorry not available winter 2020-21) and our lighted night ski trail, and nothing beats waking up in the peaceful Adirondacks, just steps from the ski trails.
 Please remember to check our current trail conditions before making a trip.

 When does the ski season start?